Padmasaran/nyc-open-data-project/README.md

 ### NYC Open data project - Evictions

-Goal is to setup a data pipeline to pull data from NYC Socrata Open API (SoDA) and present the analytics via a presentation layer.
+Goal is to setup a data pipeline to pull data from NYC Socrata Open Data API (SODA) and present the analytics via a presentation layer.
 This architecture is hosted on Google Cloud Platform (GCP) based on open-source frameworks like Apache Airflow and Apache Beam.

 For all questions and suggestions, please reach out to me at: padmasaransathiakumar@gmail.com